bmeyjohann/EyeProtector/docs/DISTRIBUTION.md

 ✅ **How to distribute:**
 1. Zip the entire `bin/Release/net9.0-windows/` folder
 2. Share the zip file
-3. Recipients extract and run `EyeBreakEnforcer.exe`
+3. Recipients extract and run `EyeProtector.exe`
 4. If it doesn't work, they need to install .NET 9 Desktop Runtime

 ---